b1scoito/clicker/README.md

 # clicker
-c++ autoclicker w/ modern cpp code, configs and imgui
+c++ autoclicker w/ modern cpp code, configs and imgui mainly made for minecraft

 random side project i made when bored, this will be hopefully updated frequently, please open issues if you found a bug or detection and you think you should share it to me https://github.com/b1scoito/clicker/issues